carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Disable auto-generation of preprocessed source files and a script for reproduction during a clang crash

-.. option:: -fno-sanitize-blacklist
+.. option:: -fno-sanitize-ignorelist

-Don't use blacklist file for sanitizers
+Don't use ignorelist file for sanitizers

 .. option:: -fparse-all-comments